 I strongly suggest you to buy an IR Cut filter to screw on the front of the camera (on the 31.75mm or 51mm output).
 This filter will protect the sensor and above all it will allow shots with faithful colors.
-The IMX462 sensor being very sensitive in the infrared, if you make observations without such a filter, the color balance will be difficult to obtain.
+The CMOS sensor is sensitive to infrared, if you make observations without such a filter, the color balance will be difficult to obtain.
 However, on certain objects such as nebulae, it may be interesting to shoot without the IR Cut filter.